araobp/unity-excavator/doc/AssetBundle.md

-# AssetBundle (Addressable Assets)
+# AssetBundle (Addressable Asset System)

-Addressable Assets: Replaced old AssetBundles for easier management, automated dependency handling, and flexible remote content delivery.
+Addressable Asset System: Replaced old AssetBundles for easier management, automated dependency handling, and flexible remote content delivery.

-This project is to show how to use Github Pages as an Addressable Assets server for Unity applications.
+This project is to show how to use Github Pages as an Addressables server for Unity applications.

 Github Pages base URL: https://araobp.github.io/unity-excavator/